 Has it ever happened that you showed up at the starting point of your guruwalk and waited for travelers who never came?
+That’s what we call travelers’ no-shows.
 It can always happen but there are techniques that you can use to avoid this situation.
 Discover them in this post!

 A no-show represents a person who did a booking for a guruwalk but who didn’t show up at the meeting point without any warning.